 Jean-Luc Harousseau is Professor of Hematology at the University of Nantes in France.
+He headed the Department of Clinical Haematology in Nantes University Hospital for 24 years and was Director of the Cancer Center René Gauducheau in Nantes from October 2008 to January 2011.
+In 2011 he founded the Institut de Cancérologie de l’Ouest (Cancer Centers of Nantes and Angers).
 He has been Chairman of the French National Authority for Health (HAS) from February 2011 to January 2016 and Chair of its Economic and Public Health Evaluation Committee from February 2014 to January 2016.
-He headed the Department of Clinical Haematology in Nantes University Hospital for 24 years and was Director of the Cancer Center René Gauducheau in Nantes from October 2008 to January 2011.He founded the Institut de Cancérologie de l’Ouest (Cancer Centers of Nantes and Angers).
-He is currently Medical and Scientific Advisor at International Myeloma Foudation and Advisor to the Director of Institut de Cancérologie de l’Ouest Nantes-Angers
+He is currently Medical Director of Research at Institut de Cancérologie de l’Ouest Nantes-Angers

 He was a founding member of the Intergroupe Français du Myélome and President of this internationally renowned cooperative group from June 2009 to January 2011.

 Andrzej Jakubowiak, MD, PhD, is a professor of medicine in the Department of Medicine, Section of Hematology/Oncology, and director of the Myeloma Program at The University of Chicago in Chicago, Illinois, USA.